 8. Provide Wood

-Trees are harvested not only in rural areas but also in the suburban for fuel or timber for building materials.
+Trees are harvested not only in rural areas but also in the suburbs for fuel or timber for building materials.
 Timber is still used today for frames in homes and wooden flooring as well as in furniture.

-9. Increase value of property
+9. Increase the value of property

 If you are looking for a way to increase the value of your property, trees can be the best option to go for.
 Home-buyers love the beauty of trees in a property they are interested in especially if they are well-maintained.